kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Match criteria establishes bounds on what sort of admission requests the CEL expressions must consider.
 The CEL expressions can be written knowing that the match criteria has filtered out requests that is does not need to consider.
-- Match criteria is available on policy configurations and allows the configuration author to further constrain what resources the particular configuration applies to.
+- Match criteria is available on policy bindings and allows the binding author to further constrain what resources the particular binding applies to.

 Matching is performed in quite a few systems across Kubernetes: